Agricultural and Biosystems Engineering

-Aubrey Mendonca, Associate Professor, Food Science and Human Nutrition
+Aubrey Mendonca, Associate Professor, Department of Food Science and Human Nutrition

 Microbial food safety and quality; survival, injury and destruction of foodborne pathogens as influenced by chemical, heat, or irradiation treatment of foods; stress adaptation in foodborne pathogens; detection of pathogens sublethally injured by food processing methods.

-Manju Reddy, Professor, Food Science and Human Nutrition
+Manju Reddy, Professor, Department of Food Science and Human Nutrition

 Role of iron in Parkinson's and cardiovascular disease.
 Cell culture model to assess food iron bioavailablity fo identifying novel enhancing factors and developing new food fortification strategies to reduce the prevalence of anemia.

-Kevin Schalinske, Professor, Food Science and Human Nutrition
+Kevin Schalinske, Professor, Department of Food Science and Human Nutrition

 Nutritional and hormonal regulation of folate/ methyl group metabolism relevant to health and disease.
 Role of dietary components that affect iron metabolism on preventing these diseases.